tracyreuter/tracyreuter/README.md

-### I'm a Data Scientist with expertise in healthcare, natural language processing, and machine learning.
+### I’m a Data Science leader with expertise in healthcare, machine learning, and natural language processing.

-I'm curious, creative, and driven.
-(I started off as a truck stop waitress.
-Now I have a PhD from Princeton.)
-Throughout my career, I have quickly and independently learned new tools and methods because I love intellectual challenges.
-Furthermore, I excel in building empathetic relationships with stakeholders.
-My colleagues describe me as conscientious, genuine, and compassionate.

-### Highlights from my skillset include:
-- **Natural Language Processing (NLP):** speech to text, sentiment analysis, document clustering (topic modeling)
-- **Machine Learning (ML):** feature selection, dimensionality reduction (PCA), model selection (regression, classification, clustering), hyperparameter tuning, model training, model evaluation (cross-validation, AIC/BIC)
-- **Programming:** SQL, R, Python, Git
-- **Data Preparation:** tidyverse, dplyr, stringr, numpy, pandas, reticulate
-- **Data Visualization:** R markdown, ggplot2, matplotlib, seaborn
-- **Communication:** Families literally let me shoot lasers into their babies’ brains – for science! – because I excel at explaining complex ideas in clear terms.
+Above all, I’m a tenacious problem-solver.
+(I went from truck stop waitress to Princeton PhD.)
+As a leader, I coach my direct reports beyond their comfort zone to achieve their unique goals.
+Mentees summarize my style as engaging, responsive, and “the perfect balance of instruction and independence.”
+Similarly, my colleagues describe me as collaborative, kind, and “the ultimate team player” because I blend technical precision with empathetic communication.
+Families literally let me shoot lasers into their babies’ brains – for science! – because I excel at explaining complex ideas in clear terms.